maitiennguyen/23CCSR/README.md

 ### Output Files

-After running the tool, the following output files will be generated:
+After running the tool, the following output folders and files will be generated:

+- `InputFiles`: A folder containing the user input files.

+- `SearchSetFiles`: A folder containing files that are required for re-using search set for future runs.

     - `nucl.fna`: The genome dataset of all species in the search set in FASTA format.

     - `prot.faa`: The protein dataset of all species in the search set in FASTA format.

     - `all_spec.txt`: A text file containing the names of all species in the search set.

     - `prot_data_specs.txt`: A text file containing the names of species in the search set with a protein dataset.

     - `prot_files_all_dict.txt`: A text file containing the file paths to the protein files in FASTA format for each species with a protein dataset in the search set.

     - Folders named after the input taxon IDs: Each folder contains the genome and protein dataset files for each species in that taxon.

+- `MainFiles`: A folder containing primary output files.

+    - `complete_blast_summary_report.txt`: A text file containing an overview summary of the BLAST results from all query rounds.

+    - `complete_manual_anno_summary.txt`: A text file containing a summary overview of all sequences that require manual annotation from all query rounds.

+    - `complete_auto_anno_summary.txt`: A text file containing a summary overview of all sequences that have been automatically annotated by the script from all query rounds.

+    - `auto_algn.clustal`: The Clustal analysis results of all protein and nucleotide hit alignments from all query rounds in Clustal format.

+    - `auto_algn.fasta`: The Clustal analysis results of all protein and nucleotide hit alignments from all query rounds in FASTA format.

+- `DictReports`: A folder containing BLAST results in Python dictionary format.

     - `[blast_type]1_[#]_dict.txt`: A text file containing the BLAST results in Python dictionary format before any validation.
 The `#` represents the query round number, and `blast_type` can be either `blastp` or `tblastx` depending on the query sequence type.

     - `[blast_type]2_[#]_dict.txt`: A text file containing the BLAST results in Python dictionary format after being validated by reciprocal BLAST.
 The `#` represents the query round number, and `blast_type` can be either `blastp` or `tblastx` depending on the query sequence type.

     - `[blast_type]_[#]_dict.txt`: A text file containing the BLAST results in Python dictionary format before or after reciprocal BLAST.
 The `#` represents the query round number, and `blast_type` can be either `tblastn` or `blastx`.

+- `SummaryReports`: A folder containing summary reports of the valid BLAST hits.

     - `[blast_type]_[#]_summary_report.txt`: A text file containing a summary of the valid BLAST hits.
 The `#` represents the query round number.

-- `complete_blast_summary_report.txt`: A text file containing an overview summary of the BLAST results from all query rounds.
+- `AnnotationFiles`: A folder containing files pertaining auto and manual annotation.

     - `annotated_[species_name]_dict.txt`: A text file containing information about annotated nucleotide hits for a specific query species and round.
 The `[species_name]` represents the query species for that round.

     - `[species_name]_man_anno_seqs.txt`: A text file containing information about nucleotide hit sequences that need to be manually annotated and excluded from the script's Clustal analysis for a specific query species and round.

     - `all_man_anno.txt`: A text file containing information about all nucleotide hit sequences that require manual annotation from all query rounds.

-- `complete_manual_anno_summary.txt`: A text file containing a summary overview of all sequences that require manual annotation from all query rounds.

-- `complete_auto_anno_summary.txt`: A text file containing a summary overview of all sequences that have been automatically annotated by the script from all query rounds.

     - `auto_anno_seqs.fasta`: A file containing all script-annotated nucleotide sequences in FASTA format from all query rounds.

-- `auto_algn.clustal`: The Clustal analysis results of all protein and nucleotide hit alignments from all query rounds in Clustal format.

-- `auto_algn.fasta`: The Clustal analysis results of all protein and nucleotide hit alignments from all query rounds in FASTA format.

-These output files provide valuable information and results from the tool's data mining and analysis workflow, any files not mentioned are miscellaneous and can be discarded.
+- Miscellaneous folders and files:
+    - `BlastFiles`: A folder containing BLAST results in output 6 format.
+    - `QuerySeqs`: A folder containing query sequences in fasta format.

 ### Required Files for Re-using Search Set

-If you want to re-run the script and the search set remains the same as the previous run (when the argument for -download is 'no'), then the following files are required to be in the working directory for the script to run:
+If you want to re-run the script and the search set remains the same as the previous run (when the argument for -download is 'no'), then the following files, which can be found in the `SearchSetFiles` folder, are required to be in the working directory for the script to run,:

 - `nucl.fna`
 - `prot.faa`